Skip to main content

 Medicat is committed to partnering with college counseling centers to achieve these goals.

-If you’d like to see our Counseling EHR in action, take an interactive product tour on your own time.
+If you’d like to see our Counseling EHR in action, take an interactive product tour whenever it’s most convenient for you!

 Questions?
 Looking to get the conversation started?
 Get in touch with our team today.